 Who will be in charge of tagging strategy for your company?

-Someone needs overall authority of your tagging strategy to ensure that the number of tags and possible duplicates do not spiral out of control.
-Will this be you, or is there someone you can delegate this to?
+Someone needs the overall authority of your tagging strategy to ensure that the number of tags and possible duplicates does not spiral out of control.
+Will this be you or is there someone you can delegate this to?
 It should be someone with a good overview of both business needs and technical matters.

 Which resources must be tagged and which tags will be mandatory?

 Whenever a new tag gets created, your Tagging Strategist must decide (and then communicate to all relevant employees) whether this tag is mandatory or optional, and which types of resources must be tagged with this tag.

 Because of this, it also makes sense to have a policy that limits who is allowed to create new tags, to ensure that this practice is followed.

 What naming convention and case system will you follow?

 Agreeing upon a naming convention and case system (tags are case-sensitive) that adheres to AWS naming convention best practices from the start will be important to avoid “duplicate” tags with very similar keys and values that are intended for the same purpose.

 Without agreement on an AWS naming convention, it is very easy to end up with tags such as:

 - “environment: production”